castle-games/documentation/Privacy Policy.md

 We aim to provide you with choices regarding the Personal Information you provide to us.
 This section describes mechanisms we provide for you to control certain uses and disclosures of your information.

 1. Tracking Technologies.
 You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
 You can choose whether or not to allow the Service to collect information through other tracking technologies by selecting to opt out via your online account.
 If you disable or refuse cookies or block the use of other tracking technologies, some parts of the Service may then be inaccessible or not function properly.
 2. Promotion by the Company.
-If you do not want us to use your email address to promote our own or third parties’ products or services, you can opt-out by de-selecting the option in “Email Notifications” in your user account.
+If you do not want us to use your email address to promote our own or third parties’ products or services, you can opt-out by de-selecting the option in "Email Notifications" in your user account.
 You can also always opt-out by logging into the Service and adjusting your user preferences in your account profile by checking or unchecking the relevant boxes.
 [We may reserve the right to send you emails about important or necessary changes to your account or service, for example, to inform you of payment issues or copyright claims about your content.]

 ### Accessing and Correcting Your Personal Information